Dynamics for holographic codes: Conclusions and outlook

 Firstly, we'd like to sincerely thank Vaughan Jones and Yunxiang Ren for many helpful discussions and for extremely valuable guidance, especially with the mathematical theory of subfactors, planar algebras, and the Thompson group.
-We are also grateful to C\'edric B\'eny, Gemma De las Cuevas, Robert K\"onig, and Fernando Pastawski for numerous comments and suggestions.
+We are also grateful to C\'edric B\'eny, Gemma De las Cuevas, Robert K\"onig, Fernando Pastawski, and Mario Szegedy for numerous comments and suggestions.
+Finally, we thank the anonymous referees of the Quantum Information Processing (QIP) conference 2018 in Delft for their helpful reports.

-This work was supported by the DFG through SFB 1227 (DQ-mat) and the RTG 1991, the ERC grants QFTCMPS and SIQS, and the cluster of excellence EXC201 Quantum Engineering and Space-Time Research.
+This work was supported by the DFG through SFB 1227 (DQ-mat) and the RTG 1991, the ERC grants QFTCMPS and SIQS, the cluster of excellence EXC201 Quantum Engineering and Space-Time Research, and the Australian Research Council Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009).